Vision Statement

 Ben Speaks is excited to offer this new monthly opportunity for healing from the loss of a child through a combination of yoga, deep meditation and Reiki healing.
 (This program is open to all members of the family 16+)

-Theracopia Therapeautic Wellness Center: 54 Central Street, Southborough, MA
+Theracopia Therapeautic Wellness Center: 5 Crystal Pond Road, Southborough, MA

 Cost: This program has been graciously paid for by sponsors